93DD926A-760C-485C-A348-34428FE6BEEE.jpeg

-Molly Katharine Thrailkill is a PhD candidate in the Visual Studies program at the University of California, Irvine.
-Her areas of interest include the history and theory of photography, American art and visual culture, and new media (with a particular focus on digital rendering and photorealism).
+Molly Katharine Greenleaf (née Thrailkill) is graduate of the Visual Studies PhD program at the University of California, Irvine.
+Her areas of research include the history and theory of photography, American art and visual culture, and new media.

-Her dissertation, with the working title The Axe and the Lens: A Visual History of Trees in Industrial America, frames both photography and the deliberate felling of trees as analogous human interventions that make trees both historical and knowable.
-These actions are comparable too in their embodiment of both stillness and fluidity — that is, the process of rendering the tree inert both through logging as well as photographic stilling (which allows for a certain conquering of temporality exceeding the human, the intersection of geologic/arboreal and camera time) necessarily entail the transformation of the tree from living entity to commodity, from tree to lumber, but also from referent to image.
-At its core, this project seeks to investigate this critical entanglement of wonderment, awe, or sublimity and, ultimately, exploitation.
+Her dissertation, titled The Axe and the Lens: Photography and the Big Trees of the American West 1860-1920, frames both photography and the deliberate felling of trees as analogous human interventions that make trees both historical and knowable.
+The process of rendering the tree inert, both through logging as well as through the act of photography, necessarily entails the transformation of the tree from living entity to commodity, from tree to lumber, but also from referent to image.
+As such, this project investigates the critical entanglement of wonderment and exploitation present in photography and logging of the big trees.

 Education